 Sources of content come first…

-- 1. Finding and subscribing to the best online (and offline!) magazines and blogs make the best start point
+- 1. Finding and subscribing to the best online (and offline!) magazines and blogs make the best starting point

-- 2, My favourite is still specific newsletters - the content is more considered.
-You might get via email or subscribe to an RSS
+- 2. My favourite are specific newsletters - the content is more considered.
+You might get these via email or subscribe to an RSS

 - 3. Of course content shared on Twitter, Facebook, Google+, StumbleUpon, Reddit and other social sharing websites